 - A.S., Management, Community College of Rhode Island

-- B.S., Business Technology Management, New England Institute of Technology
+- B.S., Management Technology, New England Institute of Technology

 - M.B.A., Organizational Leadership, Johnson and Wales University

-Anthony Baker teaches leadership and management courses at Fisher College.
-He possesses over ten years higher education teaching experience and has previously taught at the Community College of Rhode Island, Providence College, and Anne Arundel Community College.
+Dr. Anthony Baker started teaching leadership and management courses at Fisher College September 2012.
+He possesses over ten years’ of higher education teaching experience and has previously taught at the Community College of Rhode Island, Providence College, and Anne Arundel Community College.
 His teaching experience includes developing and managing a small business and entrepreneurship incubator program for students pursuing a degree in small business management.
 He has been published in the National Association for Community College Entrepreneurship and National Business Education Association Forum; and is a co-author or a contributing writer for several books on leadership and management that have been used by the US Army and US Navy War Colleges.
 Teaching is his third career over a forty year time frame, which includes an enlisted military career from 1974 – 1996 and a small business owner and manager career from 1996 to 2005.
 Additionally, he has worked as a consultant for various firms conducting training that addresses various leadership and management issues at the operational and tactical levels.